DenysVuika/affected/README.md

       --base <BASE>  Base of the current branch (usually main).
 Falls back to 'main' or 'master' if not provided -h, --help         Print help
 ```

+### Commands

+- `init` - Initialize the configuration file
+- `view` - View affected files or projects
+    - `files` - List affected files
+    - `projects` - List affected projects
+    - `tasks` - List defined tasks
+- `run [task]` - Run a task on affected files or projects

+For more information on a command, use the `help` command.

 ### Example